totekp/Team8Paper/developerdocs/README.md

 # Detailed Design

 On the server, we depend on two libraries in addition to Play! which are Reactive Mongo and filters.
 Filters is a dependency used to create application wide conditionals to handle requests.
 Our application has 3 filters found in Global.scala and they run in order mentioned.
-The HttpsFilter ensures client is connected to application vs HTTPS on production.
+The HttpsFilter ensures client is connected to application only through HTTPS on production.
 Next, the Api1Filter handles url paths beginning with /api1 with a json output to be consistent with valid /api1 calls instead of html responses such as 404 Not Found or Forbidden when accessing other parts of application.
 Lastly, the GzipFilter saves network bandwidth by compressing responses.
 ReactiveMongo is the sole database driver used for persisting users, papers, and all models used.
 We use a play-plugin which is a wrapper over ReactiveMongo for easier interoperability with Play's JSON models rather than dealing with converting between ReactiveMongo's BSON objects, case classes, and Play's JSON objects.
 With the play plugin, the data flows between case classes and JSON, and between JSON and BSON.
 An important feature of Reactive Mongo is that it is an asynchronous database driver.
 It is non-blocking, meaning calls with ReactiveMongo do no block other processes allowing maximum processor efficiency.

 - Client-Server contract